Women's Wear Daily: Founding and John Fairchild

 WWD was founded by Edmund Fairchild on July 13, 1910, as an outgrowth of the menswear journal Daily News Record.
 The publication quickly acquired a firm standing in the New York clothing industry, due to the influence of its first advertisers.
 Edith Rosenbaum Russell served as Women's Wear Daily's first Paris correspondent.
-Reporters for the publication were sometimes assigned to the last row of couture shows, but the publication gained popularity by the last 1950s.
+Reporters for the publication were sometimes assigned to the last row of couture shows, but the publication gained popularity by the late 1950s.

 John B. Fairchild, who became the European bureau chief of Fairchild Publications in 1955 and the publisher of WWD in 1960, improved WWD's standing by focusing on the human side of fashion.
 He turned his newspaper's attention to the social scene of fashion designers and their clients, and helped manufacture a "cult of celebrity" around designers.
 Fairchild also played hardball to help his circulation.
 After two couturiers forbade press coverage until one month after buyers had seen their clothes, Fairchild published photos and sketches anyway.
 He even sent reporters to fashion houses disguised as messengers, or had them observe designers' new styles from windows of buildings opposite fashion houses.
-"I have learned in fashion to be a little savage," he wrote in his memoir.
-John Fairchild was publisher of the magazine from 1960 to 1996.
+"I have learned in fashion to be a little savage", he wrote in his memoir.
+Fairchild was publisher of the magazine from 1960 to 1996.

 Under Fairchild, the company's feuds were also legendary.
 When a designer's statements or work offended Fairchild, he would retaliate, sometimes banning any reference to them in his newspaper for years at a stretch.
-The newspaper famously sparred with Hubert de Givenchy, Cristóbal Balenciaga, John Weitz, Azzedine Alaia, Perry Ellis, Yves Saint Laurent, Giorgio Armani, Bill Blass, Geoffrey Beene (four times- the first over Lynda Bird Johnson's White House wedding dress design which Beene promised to keep secret until the wedding day, and later over the size of an ad in another of Fairchild's publications; Beene's allowing a rival publication to photograph his home; and a WWD reporter Beene did not like), James Galanos, Mollie Parnis, Oscar de la Renta, and Norman Norell (who was demoted from "Fashion Great" to "Old Master" in the journal's pages), among others.
-In response, some designers forbade their representatives from speaking to WWD reporters or disinvited WWD reporters from their fashion shows.
+The newspaper famously sparred with Hubert de Givenchy, Cristóbal Balenciaga, John Weitz, Azzedine Alaia, Perry Ellis, Yves Saint Laurent, Giorgio Armani, Bill Blass, Geoffrey Beene (four times – the first over Lynda Bird Johnson's White House wedding dress design which Beene promised to keep secret until the wedding day, and later over the size of an ad in another of Fairchild's publications; Beene's allowing a rival publication to photograph his home; and a WWD reporter Beene did not like), James Galanos, Mollie Parnis, Oscar de la Renta, and Norman Norell (who was demoted from "Fashion Great" to "Old Master" in the journal's pages), among others.
+In response, some designers forbade their representatives from speaking to WWD reporters or disinviting WWD reporters from their fashion shows.
 In general, though, those excluded "kept their mouths shut and [took] it on the chin."
 When designer Pauline Trigère, who had been excluded from the paper for three years, took out a full-page advertisement protesting the ban in the fashion section of a 1988 New York Times Magazine, it was believed to be the first widely distributed counterattack on Fairchild's policy.